oscarftoro/Matrix/README.md

 #Matrix operations in Java
-matrix multiplication, vector dot product, transpose of a matrix
+Naïve implementation of matrix multiplication, vector dot product, transpose of a matrix and matrix-vector product